Restaurant Break-Even Formula (In Dollars and In Covers)

 80-seat dining room, lunch + dinner, 7 days (30 service days/month):

-The covers version tells you whether your break-even is geometrically possible given your physical capacity.
+The covers version tells you whether your break-even is even physically possible in the room you’ve got.
 The dollars version tells you what revenue clears the bills.
-Both numbers are needed.
+You want both on the table, because one of them can be quietly impossible while the other looks fine on paper.

 What changes when you add or kill a daypart #

-Adding a daypart shifts both fixed and variable cost structure.
-Killing one does the same in reverse.
+Add a daypart and you shift both your fixed and variable cost structure.
+Kill one and the same thing happens in reverse.

 Add Monday lunch: